musflood/pyramid-learning-journal/README.md

 [Michael Shinners](https://github.com/mshinners) - Help building out the site using Pyramid

 ## Change Log
 10-31-2017 10:25pm - All pages are static, but successfully deployed to Heroku.
+View has 100% coverage on Python 2 and 3.